Overview of NIRCam instrument components

 The NIRCam science observing modes at 0.6–5.0 μm include imaging, coronagraphy, and grism wide field slitless spectroscopy, as well as specialized time-series monitoring modes.
 To support these modes, as well as wavefront sensing for mirror alignment, information on the NIRCam instrument hardware is available in these articles:

-- NIRCam Detectors describes the 8 short wavelength (0.6–2.3 µm) and 2 long wavelength (2.4–5.0 µm) detectors covering the same field of view for both modules.
+- NIRCam Detectors describes the eight short wavelength (0.6–2.3 µm) and two long wavelength (2.4–5.0 µm) detectors covering the same field of view for both modules.

 For wavefront sensing and mirror alignment, additional optical elements are available in the pupil and filter wheels.

 The two NIRCam modules contain nearly identical sets of all of these elements.

 Near Infrared Camera, NIRCAM

 NIRCam Filters for Coronagraphy

 NIRCam Weak Lenses